pragmatias/documentation/content/en/blog/spark/spark_4_01_introduction.md

 Steps from the spark-image-docker directory:
 1. Create the `spark-defaults.conf` file to define the configuration elements for the Spark cluster
-2. Create the `spark-env.sh` file to define the environment elements for the Spark cluster
+2. Create the `spark-env.sh` file to define the environment variables for the Spark cluster
-3. Create the `spark-start.sh` file to define the execution script for Spark cluster applications
+3. Create the `spark-start.sh` file to define the execution script for Spark cluster services
 4. Create the `Dockerfile` to define the content of the Spark image for creating the Spark cluster
 5. Execute the Docker image build command : `docker build -t spark4 spark-image-docker --no-cache`

-Content of the `spark-defaults.conf` file :
+Content of the **spark-defaults.conf** file :
 ```bash
 # --- History Server Configuration ---
 spark.eventLog.enabled              true